Konaya245/web-app-sec/input-validation/README.md

 Use built-in regex function to validate the input from the form.
 Refer to PHP Documentation for details.
 Provide error friendly notifications for any invalid input.

-index.html is the form, style.css is the css styling, action.php server side, and validation.js is client side validation, all linked in html.
+index.html is the form, style.css is the css styling (in css folder), action.php server side, and validation.js (in js folder) is client side validation, all linked in html.